albertofabrizio/HirshfeldPred/README.md

   --isS               Whether or not using the overlap metric for projection. \
   --isfile            Whether or not the auxbasis is the name of an external file to read [default: False].

+## BASIS

+Store take a user defined basis set and save its spherical part in a json format.
+Usage:
+`print_spherical_basis.py [-h] --atom ATM [ATM ...] --basis BASE`

+optional arguments: \
+  -h, --help            show this help message and exit. \
+  --atom ATM [ATM ...]
+The periodic table symbol for the atom. \
+  --basis BASE          The name of the basis set for the computation. \

 ## HIRSHFELD